 IF your child will need any medication, prescription or OTC, please bring in and give to Nurse Boldrick before we leave for Live Oak.

 I am looking forward to a great school year with a new group of Bobcats.
 Parents, you can find homeroom information on this page, such as important news and events.
-If you are looking for info about my compact math 5/6 or math 5 classes, please view my math webpages.
+If you are looking for info about my compact math 5/6 classes, please view my math webpage.
+Social Studies can be found on its own page.
 I will update these pages regularly with homework assignments, projects, and test dates.

 Let's have a great year!